 Do you ship worldwide?

 Yes!
 We offer worldwide delivery by partnering with trusted courier services to ensure every order gets to your doorstep safely.
 We ship with DHL, DPD and Lithuanian Post, and provide standard or express shipping.
-For more delivery details and rates, visit our Shipping page.
+For more delivery details and rates, visit our Shipping Policy.

 What payment methods do you accept?